LabStrangeLoop/scratchgpt/README.md

 ScratchGPT is a Python project that implements a small-scale transformer-based language model from scratch.
 It provides functionality for training the model on custom datasets and generating text based on prompts.
-The purpose of this repo is educational, so the aim is to keep the code as legible as possible.

 ## Features